Skyway666/Unity-Multiplayer-Game/README.md

 TODOS:

 Mandatory:
-- Wait for two players to be connected before starting the match -> WIP
 - Enviroment improvement -> DONE
 - Punctuation system for the two players -> DONE
 - Game loop -> DONE
+- Fix bug of objects not being destroyed -> DONE
-- Functional UI
+- Functional UI -> DONE
+- Fix shity input thing -> PUT EVENT SYSTEM BACK AT SOME POINT
+- Wait for two players to be connected before starting the match -> WIP
 - Particles and sounds
-- Fix shity input thing -> PUT EVENT SYSTEM BACK AT SOME POINT
-- Fix bug of objects not being destroyed -> DONE

 Optional:
 - Improve UI